What is Market Capitalization?

 The simplest calculation of enterprise value is equity value plus net debt.

-Regarding the net debt figures, use the following assumptions:
+Regarding each company’s net debt figures, we’ll use the following assumptions:

 - Net Debt, Company A = $0mm

 - Net Debt, Company C = $1.2bn

 Once we add the $4bn in market cap to the corresponding net debt value of each company, we get different enterprise values for each.

 - TEV, Company A = $4bn

 - TEV, Company B = $4.6bn

 Since we know that equity value is NOT capital structure neutral while enterprise value IS capital structure neutral, it’d be a costly mistake to assume that each company is worth the same value based solely on their equivalent market caps of $4bn.